 Culturally, “Christmas” starts the day after Halloween and ends as soon as the wrapping paper is dumped in the recycle bin.

-Liturgically, Christmas begins on December 25 and ends on January 6.
+Liturgically, Christmastide begins on December 26 and ends on January 6.
 In some circles the latter is called Three Kings Day or Twelfth Night or the Epiphany.
 It celebrates the visit of the Two or More Magi to the Christ child.

 Now after Jesus was born in Bethlehem of Judea in the days of Herod the king, magi from the east arrived in Jerusalem, saying, “Where is He who has been born King of the Jews?
 For we saw His star in the east and have come to worship Him.”—Matthew 2:1-2

 You may have heard the old saw about the song “The Twelve Days of Christmas” being a sort of catechism.
 It’s not.
 It’s actually more of a drinking song.
-But these are the twelve days: from Christmas to Epiphany.
+But these are the twelve days: from December 26 to January 6, the Epiphany.